 There’s no place for sexual harassment in today’s workplace, and employers have a responsibility to investigate every allegation.
 But reacting after a complaint is made doesn’t fix a culture that allows sexual harassment to occur.
 A proactive approach, incorporating a strong policy, backed by training and commitment at all levels, is key to building an organizational culture that discourages sexual harassment.

-On July 29th at 2pm EDT, join Philip Miles, employment lawyer, McQuaide Blasko, as he outlines the steps for building policies and training plans to prevent sexual harassment in the workplace.
+Join Philip Miles, employment lawyer, McQuaide Blasko, as he outlines the steps for building policies and training plans to prevent sexual harassment in the workplace.